erik-adelbert/mcs/README.md

 $ go run ./main.go -i -f ../../assets/www.js-game.de/problem01.txt
 ```

-Benchmark is available but will take at least 20\*50mn to complete:
+Benchmark is available but will take at least 20\*50mn to complete and generate a lot of log files:

 ```bash
 $ git clone https://github.com/erik-adelbert/mcs.git